Today, let’s talk about the benefits of beans and lentils, and how to get the most out of them.

 Phytates can bind and form stable complexes with many mineral ions because of their negatively charged phosphate groups.
 Because of this, they can interfere absorption of many minerals in the diet.Studies have found that phytates intake can decrease absorption of zinc, iron and calcium.

-A number of food preparation methods can reduce phytate levels in beans and lentils, such as soaking, cooking, fermentation, and sprouting.
+Several food preparation methods can reduce phytate levels in beans and lentils, such as soaking, cooking, fermentation, and sprouting.
 Soaking and cooking combined are effective in removing phytates.
 This cooking method also increases the bioavailability of minerals in the legumes.
 So, by removing phytates and increasing the bioavailability of the minerals, combing soaking and cooking helps to increase mineral absorption.

 Also, these anti-nutrients interfere with absorption of nutrients eaten at the same meal.
 Even though a small amount of lectin or phytates may remain after preparation, they will likely not affect your overall nutrition as long as you space them out, and eat a balanced diet throughout the day.